TechnoBureau/mezzioAuth/README.md

-# Mezzio PDO Based Authentication
+# Mezzio Doctrine Based Authentication

-It's using mezzio authentication based on PDO Adapter.
+It's using mezzio authentication based on Doctrine ORM.
 For migration or table creation using doctrine orm

 * Add below entry on routes.php to register router for authentication